sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 # A7 Experiments/Modifications Log

 To do:
-- add icons to visually scan faster through this file
 - assign IDs to experiments?
 - add explanation on how to navigate through this file
+- make images smaller?

 Experiment ideas:
+- train_test_split with different test sizes (20%, 30%)
+- cv instead of train_test_split [calibration]
+- make classification per trial harder by changing feature extraction methods [online] -
 - BT-LDA with different time intervals
-- Test the effect of channel-prime order on 19/04/2025_Exp_1
+- Test the effect of channel-prime order
-- ~~Test other evaluation metrics in ex 3 (calibration)~~
 - Test sliding window on LDA with different window sizes
 - Test sliding window on sLDA and BT-LDA
 - Implement forgetting strategies from scratch (see notes)